"Little Lion Man" - Mumford and Sons

 Sigrid looked down at the crowd soberly.
 "It has been three years.
 Three years, and I know that I will never forget those days or those we lost.
 But if we dwell on those hurts and wrongs then we will never move forwards."
 She fixed them all with blazing eyes.
 "You are Kings and leaders.
 So for the sake of your people, start acting like it!"

-She stepped down from the raised platform and into stunned silence.
+She stepped down from the raised platform and was met with a stunned silence.

-But Sigrid hesitated a moment before her foot touched the ground, as if she suddenly didn't quite know where to place it.
+But Sigrid hesitated a moment, as if she suddenly didn't quite know where to turn.
 For all the conviction and authority in her voice, her mind whispered that she had just chastised a room full of Kings.
 Had she shamed her Da?
 Would they throw her out?

 Bard stepped towards her.
-"What would I do without you, my girl."
+"My girl."
 He whispered, pressing a kiss to her brow.
-Feeling herself start to breathe again, Sigrid placed her foot firmly on the ground.
+At that, Sigrid felt herself start to breathe again and placed her foot firmly on the ground.

 There was such pride upon Bard's face as he accompanied her back to her seat at the edge of the room that Fíli felt a slight pang of jealousy amidst his embarrassment.